Contact information

 This guide ranks the best VPS providers for OpenClaw hosting.
 We tested performance, stability, and scalability across production environments.
 Every recommendation targets real deployment scenarios.

-If you’re evaluating openclaw hosting options, this comparison covers minimum specs, upgrade paths, and cost-performance logic.
+If you’re evaluating openclaw hosting options, this comparison covers minimum specs, upgrade paths, and cost-performance logic for the best VPS for OpenClaw 2026.

 📊 OpenClaw Hosting Requirements (Minimum vs Recommended Specs)